For given parameters and forcings, many system evolve towards a unique steady state, independent of the system’s initial state.

 More on critical thresholds can be found in this paper by M. Scheffer et al..

-To restore a cyanobacteria-dominated system and make it switch back to a green algae state, we need to decrease P input beyond the intuitive threshold (hysteresis).
+To restore a cyanobacteria-dominated lake and make it switch back to a green algae state, we must reduce P input beyond the intuitive threshold (hysteresis).

-In reality, further mechanisms impede lake restoration, most notably internal phosphorus loading.
+In reality, further mechanisms impede lake restoration (e.g. internal phosphorus loading).

-Hysteresis effects also occur in other contexts.
+Hysteresis also occurs in other contexts.
 The phenomenon is not necessarily limited to steady states.

 For example, there is no unique relationship between flow rate (Q) and water level (H).